Balancing the Good and Bad Days: Changes in Alzheimer's Symptoms

 Alzheimer's disease is known as a progressive disease, but that doesn't mean there aren't changes on a daily basis that might seem to fluctuate.
 We have noticed the phenomenon of "good days and bad" in our family's experience with my grandma's symptoms.

 Cognitive and symptomatic fluctuations are in no way unrecognized when it comes Alzheimer's disease.
-However, this has been considerably more investigated in other forms of dementia, namely Lewy body dementia, of which "[f]luctuating cognition (FC) is a core feature of dementia with Lewy bodies”.2
+However, this has been considerably more investigated in other forms of dementia, namely Lewy body dementia, of which "[f]luctuating cognition (FC) is a core feature of dementia with Lewy bodies."2

-I found one study's article, aptly titled, "Good days and bad days in dementia".
-The authors "aimed to characterize symptom fluctuation in patients with Alzheimer's disease and mixed dementia”.1 The authors found in reviewing medical charts of 52 women with mild dementia—typically Alzheimer's disease—aged 39 to 91 living in the community — “good days" and "bad days" were used as measures of reporting symptoms or symptom fluctuations.
+I found one study article, aptly titled, "Good days and bad days in dementia".
+The authors "aimed to characterize symptom fluctuation in patients with Alzheimer's disease and mixed dementia."1 The authors found in reviewing medical charts of 52 women with mild dementia, typically Alzheimer's disease, aged 39 to 91 living in the community.
+"Good days" and "bad days" were used as measures of reporting symptoms or symptom fluctuations.

 Of course, being a qualitative review, this doesn't help us understand what causes these good and bad days.
-However, it notes that understanding the causes of these fluctuations may help improve the quality of life for patients and caregivers.”1
+However, it notes that understanding the causes of these fluctuations may help improve the quality of life for patients and caregivers.1

 What causes symptom fluctuations?

 That same study also suggests that seasons may also play a role.
-Older adults who were assessed for memory and cognitive skills in the summer and fall “tended to have better scores than those assessed in winter and spring.”3
+Older adults who were assessed for memory and cognitive skills in the summer and fall tended to have better scores than those assessed in winter and spring.3

-This is by far more than simply observational evidence, but still leaves much to be learned about how seasonality and a myriad of other things affects Alzheimer's symptoms!
-It also gets us a bit closer to understanding how weather, light, and other considerations may play a role in symptom fluctuations.
+This is by far more than simply observational evidence, but still leaves much to be learned about how seasonality and a myriad of other things affect Alzheimer's symptoms.
+It also gets us a bit closer to understanding how weather, light, and other considerations may play a role in fluctuating Alzheimer's symptoms.

-For people with milder Alzheimer's disease who are managing independently in the community, it’s important to remember that a person's ability to consistently take medications may play into these fluctuations, too, especially those used to manage psychosis or stabilize mood, but also those for physical health conditions—this is certainly one area where support can be provided by both home healthcare or family and friends.
+For people with milder Alzheimer's disease who are managing independently in the community, it is important to remember that a person's ability to consistently take medications may play into these fluctuations, too, especially those used to manage psychosis or stabilize mood, but also those for physical health conditions—this is certainly one area where support can be provided by both home healthcare or family and friends.